Hailed as one of the world’s most beautiful train trips, the Kandy to Ella train was a highlight of our trip to Sri Lanka.

 You should still bring your own food and drinks with you, so you have what you want.
 But you’re unlikely to starve if you don’t.

 Check out our Kandy travel guide!
-9 Incredible Places to Visit in Kandy, Sri Lanka
+You won’t want to miss these 9 incredible places to visit in Kandy

 First class Kandy to Ella train experience